Savvy Games Group

-Savvy Games Group is a video game investment, development, publishing and Esports company based in Riyadh, Saudi Arabia.
-The company was founded by the Public Investment Fund of Saudi Arabia, a sovereign wealth fund, to foster the growth of the gaming industry in the market and to invest in the video game industry overall.
+Savvy Games Group (Note: Arabic: مجموعة سافي للألعاب الإلكترونية (romanized: Majmūʿat Sāfī lil-Alʿāb al-Iliktirūniyyah)) is a Saudi Arabian video game investment, development, publishing, and Esports holding company headquartered in Riyadh.
+The company is the video game division of the Public Investment Fund of Saudi Arabia, created to support the development of the domestic gaming sector and to invest in the global video game industry.

-Savvy is the parent company of subsidiary Scopely, which in 2025 acquired Niantic's gaming division, to include the popular mobile titles Pokémon GO and Pikmin Bloom.

 History

 Savvy Games Group was established in 2021 by Saudi Arabia's Public Investment Fund (PIF) as part of a broader goal of diversifying the Saudi economy and growing the Saudi video game industry.

 In 2021, the PIF directly acquired shares in three American video game firms, Electronic Arts, Take-Two Interactive, and Activision Blizzard.
 In 2022, the PIF took a 5% stake in Nintendo.

 Savvy Games Group invested $1 billion to buy an 8% interest in Embracer Group in May 2022.

 On September 29, 2022, Savvy Games Group announced plans to invest $37.8 billion in the video game industry, allocating $13.3 billion for the acquisition and expansion of a prominent video game developers and publishers with the aim of establishing them as a crucial development partner, thus positioning the country as a global gaming hub by 2030.
 The initiative includes strategic acquisitions, job creation, and GDP growth objectives.
 The investment entails acquiring minority stakes in leading game publishers and partnering with established industry players to bolster the gaming ecosystem.
 The initiative aims to create 39,000 jobs, establish 250 gaming companies, and contribute 50 billion riyals to the Saudi GDP, fostering economic diversification and growth.